-Cucumbers that have too many seeds don’t make good pickles.
+Cucumbers that have too many seeds don’t make good refrigerator pickles.
 Cut off a slice, and make sure the cucumber isn’t bitter.
 If it isn’t, but there’s still too many seeds, just cut them into wedges like normal, then cut the excess seeds off like shown.

 Once you’re done slicing, you’re ready to stuff your jars with the cucumber slices!
 Hold the jar at an angle like shown, and stuff in the slices a few at a time.
 You will want a tight fit, so press them in snugly.
 If you can still stick your finger in the jar easily, you can add more cucumber slices.

 Once all your jars are nice and full, you are ready to fill them with your liquid that’s been cooking on the stove.
-Use a ladel and fill each jar to the brim with liquid.
+Use a ladle and fill each jar to the brim with liquid.
 The liquid will be hot, and you’ll most likely make a mess, but it’s fine.
-Make the mess, there’s pickles on the line.
+Make the mess, there’s refrigerator pickles on the line!
 Screw your lids on to the top of your jars tightly.
 Wait about 10-15 minutes, and then tighten them again, because the pressure will release.

 Because these aren’t processed, you can use any only canning lids and seals.
 If we were processing these cans, you would need to be sure to sterilize the jars, and use new lids to safety.
-Easy Beginner Refrigerator Pickles are low-maintenance, though, and you don’t have to worry about that!
+Refrigerator Pickles are low-maintenance, though, and you don’t have to worry about that!

 If you learned how to make Easy Beginner Refrigerator Pickles because of this post, comment and let us know how yours turned out!
 We’d love to hear your experience!